dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 ```bash
 sudo journalctl -u dydxprotocold -f
 ```
-If your system service is running, the preceding command streams updates from your node to your command line.
+If your system service `dydxprotocold` is running, the preceding command streams updates from your node to your command line.
 Press `Ctrl + C` to stop viewing updates.

 Finally, confirm that your full node is properly synchronized by comparing its current block to the dYdX chain:
-- To find the network's current block, you can use the block explorer [mintscan.io](https://www.mintscan.io/dydx).
+- To find the network's current block, see the **Block Height** of the network with a block explorer, such as [mintscan.io](https://www.mintscan.io/dydx).
 - To find your full node's height, query your node with the following command:
 ```bash
 curl localhost:26657/status